Constellation Cookies: A tasty way to learn the night sky

-I drew constellation images in chocolate chips and sprinkles to help engage your child in the process, and the constellation maps help everyone when putting in the “stars”, although I certainly know my 2-year-old will be making up many of her own constellations – or potentially eating enough chocolate stars to form a milky way galaxy in her tummy!
+I drew constellation images in chocolate chips and sprinkles to help engage your child in the process.
+The constellation maps help everyone when putting in the "stars", although I certainly know my 2-year-old will be making up many of her own constellations - or potentially eating enough chocolate stars to form a milky way galaxy in her tummy!
 We used mini chocolate chips as the stars and colorful sprinkles as connecting lines to help visualize the constellations.
 Our free download has a bunch of constellation suggestions and super easy to follow directions!
 If you want a fun way to learn our planets check out our solar system bracelets!

 Learning about our constellations

 (Aka great talking points for you while you are engaged in the project)

 Why can't I see all the constellations?
 Not all constellations are visible from any one point on Earth.
 The night sky we see in the northern hemisphere is always different than that we see in the southern hemisphere.
 In addition, we see different constellations with different seasons as our Earth revolves around the Sun, showing different parts of the sky at night, astronomers call this the changing night sky.

 What is the largest constellation?
 The largest constellation is Hydra, which takes up more than 3% of the night sky!
 The smallest constellation, Crux, is less than 0.2% of the sky.

 Where did the idea of constellations come from?
 Many of the constellations have a mythological story to go with them from the ancient Greeks.
 In addition, the word constellation means "set with stars" in Latin!